mwiesen/mwiesen-fool-around/PITCHME.md

 #HSLIDE

 GitPitch supports vertical slide scrolling as well.
-Just use the up and down buttons to scroll to new vertical slides (subslides) so to say.
+Think of it as sub-slides.
+Just use the up and down buttons to scroll through them.
 The are containing some Markdown exmples.

 #VSLIDE